-A pFR is a short document proposing a change to the Fortran standard.
+A pFR is a short document proposing a change or addition to the Fortran family of standards.
 It can take a variety of forms, as long as it adheres to the following simple rules.

 Describe the problem, not just the solution.
-People who work with programming languages (the members of X3J3 and WG5 included) tend to be "problem solvers": when they encounter a problem they immediately start thinking of possible solutions.
-This approach is fine, but if your pFR does not clearly identify the shortcomings of the current standard which your solution is meant to address, it becomes very difficult to evaluate alternative solutions to the same (or similar) problems.
+People who work with programming languages (members of X3J3 and WG5 included) tend to be "problem solvers": when they encounter a problem they immediately start thinking of possible solutions.
+However, if your pFR does not clearly identify the shortcomings of the current standard which your solution is meant to address, it becomes very difficult to evaluate alternative solutions to similar problems.